Combining two of my favorite foods in this post: cookie dough and mochi!

 - For a protein boost, you can also add 1 scoop of protein powder of your choice.
 I’ve tried using an unsweetened plant-based protein powder which results in a thicker, more denser filling (kind of like a soft protein bar).
 You can also use chocolate protein powder

-- This mochi is best when eaten right after it’s made.
+Unless it’s mochi ice cream, mochi is best eaten right after it’s made.
 Once it’s dried out or refrigerated, the mochi texture loses the chewy, supple texture and becomes waxy and hard.
 It’s not very yummy…

 - Is there a way to revive it though?
 You bet!